 The Gas Electron Multiplier (GEM) manufacturing technique has recently evolved to allow the production of large area GEMs.
-A novel approach based on single mask photolithography eliminates the mask alignment of the Traditional double mask process.
-Moreover, a splicing technique overcomes the lint handling issues in large area GEMs have also been addressed.
-Using the new im triple-GEM detector of ~ 2000 cm2 active area, aimed at an application for the T single mask technique give great control over the shape of the GEM holes and the In this framework, simulation studies can help to understand the GEM behavior de Key words: Micropattern gas detector, Gas electron multiplier, Large area GEM
+A novel approach based on single mask photolithography eliminates the mask alignment issue, which limits the dimensions in the traditional double mask process.
+Moreover, a splicing technique overcomes the limited width of the raw material.
+Stretching and handling issues in large area GEMs have also been addressed.
+Using the new improvements it was possible to build a prototype triple-GEM detector of $\sim\!2000\,\mathrm{cm^2}$ active area, aimed at an application for the TOTEM T1 upgrade.
+Further refinements of the single mask technique allow great control over the shape of the GEM holes and the size of the rims, which can be tuned as needed.
+In this framework, simulation studies can help to understand the GEM behavior depending on the hole shape.